 Since 2015 the Snow Angels Program has outfitted 289 North Country children warm winter jackets, ski pants and snow boots.
 Those students are students at 3 local regional schools and reside in ten towns in Northern New Hampshire and the Littleton Head Start Program.
 The SSS has provided warm outfits valued at $24,793.12 to North Country students from preschool to high school over the past seven years.

 • A generous 2017 grant from the Irene and Hugh Gallen Fund through the New Hampshire Charitable Foundation’s Express Grant Program enabled the Snow Angels Program to continue to serve students.

 • Since 2017 discounts and donations from Genfoot Corporation Inc. has provided 100+ pairs of boots to the Snow Angels Program strengthening the future of the program.

-- The Sock Program has warmed hundred of toes and hearts in the past six years and was the inspiration for the organization’s name.
+The Secret Sock Society established the Sock Program in 2012 to provide ski socks to public school students attending the Cannon Mountain Snowsports School’s six-week school-based program.
+The Sock Program has warmed hundreds of toes and hearts in the past seven years and was the inspiration for the organization’s name.